 It goes without saying there’s some parallels between these two laid-back countries when you think about it.
-Considering this, it also makes sense that Greek restaurants in Sydney are absolutely thriving and most appreciated by the many foodies throughout the city.
+Considering this, it also makes sense that the competition to be Sydney’s number one Greek restaurant is hella tough.

 But it’s not just the appreciation amongst the dining crowd that’s of note.
 So too is the quality of Greek food in Australia, as a whole.
-It’s nothing but high and flavours range from authentic and comforting right down to inventive and contemporary.
+It’s nothing but high and flavours range from authentic and comforting (just like Yia Yia would make) right down to inventive and contemporary.

 This is clearly apparent in Melbourne’s dining scene, but the standard can also be applied in Sydney.
 Just take one look through our curated list of restaurants and you’ll quickly agree.

 It appears the Sydney CBD is particularly rich with Greek restaurants, but we’ve also featured some neighbourhood gems like Xenos in Crows Nest and Enigma in Castle Hill.
 Enjoy!

 The 9 Best Greek Restaurants in Sydney

 Around since 1823, The Belvedere Hotel is a Sydney institution that just keeps on giving.
 This three-storey boutique bar and restaurant precinct offers quite the culinary fix in the CBD district, especially at Greek at The Belvedere located on the upper level.
 This relaxed yet sophisticated Mediterranean restaurant prides itself on its sharing-style menu, which happens to be perfectly designed for feasting.
 Our tip?
 Come hungry and come as a group!

 Open Monday to Saturday from 12 – 9pm.482 Kent Street, Sydney CBD, Sydney 2000

 2. The Apollo